unforswearing/applescript/README.md

 - `Youtube-Post.scpt` requires [GoogleCL](https://code.google.com/p/googlecl/), which is also useful for blogger, google calendar, and contacts (sadly defunct).
 - I have also created a few [Gists](https://gist.github.com/unforswearing) for more specific applescript/bash related tasks.
 - Also, check out my [Alfred Workflows](https://github.com/unforswearing/alfredWorkflows), including [dued](https://github.com/unforswearing/dued), which may be my favorite creation.
 <BR><BR>

+## Contributing

+If you have a script or snippet that you'd like me to include in this repo, feel free to open a new pull request!

+<BR><BR>